mcsimw/genesis-nix/README.md

 ---

-## Host Configuration Directory Hierarchy
+## Host Configuration Directory Hierarchy for compootuers module

 To enable per-host configurations, set `config.compootuers.path` to a directory containing host configuration files, structured as follows: